 - For iPhone 7 or iPhone 7 Plus: Press and hold both the Side and Volume Down buttons for at least 10 seconds, until you see the Apple logo

 It appears that the presence of some imported images or strangely enough screenshots taken on the iPhone can cause this problem.
-Try deleting all images on your iPhone except for those that were taken with the device’s camera, then disconnect and reconnect your iPhone.
+Try deleting all pictures on your iPhone except for those that were made with the device’s camera, then disconnect and reconnect your iPhone.

 Close and quit from iTunes, then unplug your iPhone from the cable, reopen iTunes, and after it’s fully open reconnect your iPhone to your computer.
 Turns out that for many readers, just quitting iTunes and restarting it solved the problem.